-- 1. Use the programming application to find the frequency selected for channel 1.
+- Use the programming application to find the frequency selected for channel 1.
 Ensure that the channel is programmed as an analog channel. - 2.
 In user mode apply an on-channel RF FM signal of -47 dBm with 60% deviation, 1kHz tone.
 The channel must not have signaling enabled.
 Set the volume to maximum. - 3.
-Use an oscilloscope probe to check the output of the voice-band CODEC at C238 (see Figure 12.1).
+For issue 05 boards or higher, use an oscilloscope probe to check the output of the voice-band CODEC at R273 (see measurement point A in Figure 12.3).
 The signal should be: